pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 }
 ```

-In the next section, we're going to review the service layer.
+In the next section, we're going to review the service layer of our chat application.

 # Service layer

 The service layer is just a thin wrapper of the database layer.
 Its main purpose is to provide transactional capabilities to the repository methods.

 We're going to set up two services.
-The chat service:
+The chat service and the user service.

+### Chat service
 ```java
 @Service
 @Transactional